-A weekly look at all that’s rotten in the car industry, and some good bits
+A weekly look at all that sucks in the car world, and some good bits

 Luxembourg is one of the smallest landlocked countries in Europe.
 It has no navy or airforce.
 Born out of the French empire it’s a Grand Duchy.
 The capital is unimaginatively named Luxembourg City and like Edinburgh has a castle on a rocky outcrop at its centre.
 In fact, there are lots of castles.
 Restaurant Chiggeri in the City holds the Guinness World Record for longest wine list: 1,746 different labels at the last count.
 (I just threw that in to sound more knowledgeable than I am about Luxembourg.)